dingxiong/dingxiong.github.io/_posts/2024-05-16-postgres-getting-started.md

 ```

-Basically, integer, real number and string are recognized. "=" is parsed as
+Integer, real number and string are recognized. "=" is parsed as equal token.
-equal token.
 White spaces including tab and `\r` are ignored.
-Anything after
+Anything after `#` is
-`#` is considered as comments and is ignored.
+considered as comments and is ignored.

 What if the same key shows up multiple times?
 The
 [documentation](https://www.postgresql.org/docs/current/config-setting.html)